PySimpleGUI/PySimpleGUI/readme.md

 ### Code Portability

 PySimpleGUI is currently capable of running on 4 Python GUI Frameworks.
 The framework to use is specified using the import statement.
-Change the import and you'll change the underlying GUI framework.
+Change the import, and you'll change the underlying GUI framework.
 For some programs, no other changes are needed than the import statement to run on a different GUI framework.
 In the example above, changing the import from `PySimpleGUI` to `PySimpleGUIQt`, `PySimpleGUIWx`, `PySimpleGUIWeb` will change the framework.

 | Import Statement | Resulting Window |
 |--|--|